Executive Committee Charter

 - Conduct a self-evaluation of the Board no less often than every four years and present a summary report of findings to the Board;

-- Oversee an effective orientation and continuing education process for Trustees;
+- Oversee an effective orientation and continuing education process for Trustees; and

 - Other responsibilities as the Board deems necessary or advisable, subject to the approval of the Board.

 In accordance with state law, the Executive Committee shall be composed of five (5) voting members of the Board of Trustees.
 One of the members shall be the Chair of the Board, who shall serve ex officio as chair of the Committee.
-Committee members shall be appointed by the Board of Trustees on the recommendation of the Chair of the Board.
+Committee members shall be appointed by the Board of Trustees at the Annual Meeting on the recommendation of the Chair of the Board.
 The Board shall strive to ensure that the Committee includes alumni from different University of Tennessee institutions.
 The term of appointment shall be two years, beginning July 1 of the first year and ending June 30 of the second year.
 If a vacancy occurs prior to expiration of the two-year term, the Chair of the Board shall appoint a voting member of the Board to fill the remainder of the term.
-If appointments or reappointments to the Board are pending at the end of the two-year term, the appointments shall continue beyond the end of the term until all vacancies on the Board have been filled and the Board has made new standing committee appointments.
+If appointments or reappointments to the Board are pending at the end of the two-year term, the appointments shall continue beyond the end of the term until all vacancies on the Board have been filled and the Board has made new standing committee and committee chair appointments.

 The Secretary of the Board shall provide staff support for the Executive Committee.